flowerchecker/insect-id-examples/README.md

 ## Insect Identification 🐞

-Send us your plant images, and get a list of possible species suggestions with additional information.
+Send us your insect images, and get a list of possible species suggestions with additional information.

 ```bash
 pip install kindwise-api-client